telehash/telehash.github.io/protocol.md

 If the switch knows that it is behind a NAT, for any lines that it want's to maintain as active it MUST send at least one packet out at least once every 60 seconds.

-This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `sync` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.
+This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `path` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.

 <a name="family" />
 ## Family Usage